Drug & Alcohol Rehab in Wycombe

 Initially, patients must remain under supervision at a drug and alcohol rehab in Wycombe.

-While patients can receive long-term medication such as SSRIs to help with depression, medication isn’t a strong focus of cannabis or cocaine detox.
+While patients can receive long-term medication such as SSRIs to help with depression, medication isn’t a strong focus of cannabis or cocaine withdrawal.

 Working with a therapist who can build an understanding of your addiction is the best way to tackle a psychological dependency.

-In therapy, victims of cocaine or cannabis addictions can work to create new patterns of thought while identifying their triggers.
+In therapy, victims of cocaine addiction or cannabis addiction can work to create new patterns of thought while identifying their triggers.

 Eventually, they’ll be able to create new reward pathways in the brain and escape their psychological addiction.